Fact Sheet

 - Herpes is tested by taking a swab (a Q-tip) of the sore.
 Low-risk HPV (genital warts) is tested by a clinician’s visual examination.
 You have to have a visible outbreak of sores or warts to get tested.

-- A Pap test can detect the possibility of high-risk HPV (i.e. abnormal cells that could lead to cervical cancer) in people with ovaries.
-All people with cervixes over 21 who are sexually active (oral, vaginal or finger play) should have a pap test every 3 years
+- A cervical screening (formerly pap test) can detect the possibility of high-risk HPV (i.e. abnormal cells that could lead to cervical cancer) in people with ovaries.
+All people with cervixes over 25 who are sexually active (oral, vaginal or finger play) should get screened every 5 years.

 - STIs have testing “windows” which means you have to wait a period of time after having sex before you can get an accurate test.